Efficient population coding of sensory stimuli: The number of steps in the optimal activation functions increases as a function of the maximal firing rate constraint

 where $N = 30$ and $p = \nu T/N$, and

 (3) Geometric distribution

 where $p = \nu T/(1+\nu T)$.

+In detail, we calculated the mutual information as a function of the firing thresholds and intermediate firing rates, based on Eq.
+5. These parameters were initialized randomly, and then optimized using SLSQP method \cite{Kraft1988}.
+All code was written in Python 2.7.
+A sample is publicly available at \href{https://zenodo.org/record/8083056}{https://zenodo.org/record/8083056}.

 We find that the number of thresholds increases as the maximal firing rate constraint $\nu_{\max}$ increases.
-Moreover, for all neurons in the same population, the threshold splitting occurs at the same firing rate, meaning that every neuron in the population has an optimal discrete tuning curve with the same number of steps.
-Hence, the optimal neuronal population can be made up of exclusively binary neurons, or exclusively ternary neurons, or exclusively quaternary neurons, etc. But it can never be a mixture of neurons with different numbers of steps, e.g., binary and ternary.
+Moreover, for all neurons in the same population, the threshold splitting occurs at the same firing rate, meaning that every neuron in the population has an optimal discrete activation function with the same number of steps.
+Hence, the optimal neuronal population consists of exclusively binary neurons, or exclusively ternary neurons, or exclusively quaternary neurons, etc. But it can never be a mixture of neurons with different numbers of steps, e.g., binary and ternary.